-If you think a ghost has followed you, see a priest or spiritual minister immediately.
+If you think a ghost has followed you from a haunted location, visit a priest or spiritual minister immediately.

 Not even me.

-Find a priest or full-time minister to help you, even if you are not a religious person or a member of that congregation, and even if you don’t believe in God.
+Offline (in real life), find a priest or full-time minister to help you, even if you are not a religious person or a member of that congregation, and even if you don’t believe in God.

 (A good minister won’t care.
 His or her job is to help with spiritual matters, period and full stop.
 Ghosts, angels, and demons are spirits, and that’s what the clergy study – and deal with – every day.)

 Most important: if you think a ghost is following you, get help right away.
-You could be at risk.
+As I said, you could be at risk.

 Recommended reading: The Ghost Hunter’s Survival Guide: Protection Techniques for Encounters with the Paranormal, by Michelle Belanger.